Nyk0/chsc/README.md

 Kubernetes installation is based on the basic procedure supplied by Google [here](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/create-cluster-kubeadm/).
 We wrote an Ansible deployment based on this procedure.
 You can find it [here](https://github.com/Nyk0/k8s-ansible).

-We defined a port redirection on Lab-frontal to reach the node from the localhost of your computer on port 2424.
+We defined a port redirection on "CHSC-Lab-frontal" to reach the node from the localhost of your computer on port 2424.
 Default login/password is root/azerty for all virtual machines.
 To connect to the "CHSC-Lab-frontal node", type:

 ```bash
 nico@DESKTOP-KSGVO8B:~$ ssh -p 2424 root@localhost